Mazara del Vallo: Transportation

 Mazara del Vallo is connected to the rest of Sicily by a regional train service (run by Trenitalia), a private bus service (only to Palermo), and by car, via the A29 highway (also known as Palermo-Mazara del Vallo).
 It is reachable from Trapani-Birgi Airport by an infrequent bus service or by taxi (€20 per person) and from Palermo by car or taxi.

-During the summer period, Mazara is also connected via ferry to the island of Pantelleria and Hammamet, in Tunisia.